-You're paying for location at this sleek, modern, luxury resort next to the Magic Kingdom, as the monorail runs right through the lobby, making park hopping a breeze, and offering quick respite for families seeking relief from the midday heat.
+Despite being nearly 50 years old, this sleek, luxury Disney resort still lives up to its name.
+Park hopping is a breeze if you choose to stay at the Contemporary, as it's close enough to the Magic Kingdom to walk, or hop on the monorail at the station in the lobby.
+Families seeking relief from the midday heat can be back in their rooms or taking a swim in moments.
 Rooms in the main tower (pricier) offer great views, including nightly fireworks and lighted boat parade.
 Bay Lake Tower offers one- and two-bedroom villas.
 For the fireworks, or a spectacular sunset view, at least one dinner at the California Grill (on the 15th floor of the main tower) is worth the tab.
 Perfect for families with youngsters eager to rub elbows with Mickey, the Contemporary also welcomes those on romantic getaways, and corporate travelers.